Minimum Weight: None

 Priority Mail postage is determined by how far the mailpiece must travel to get to its destination: the farther it travels the more you pay in postage.
 The actual distance is measured by "zones."
 Zones range from zone 1 (local, close to you) to zone 8 (very far away from you).
 The farther the mail travels, the more zones it crosses, and the more postage you pay.
 You can access zone charts online.
 For some large, lightweight Priority Mail packages you will use dimensional weighting for postage if the package is going to zones 5-8.

 The Postal Service offers special prices for Priority Mail Flat Rate Envelopes or Boxes.
-Regardless of weight (up to 70 lbs.) or domestic destination, any amount of material that fits into a USPS-provided Priority Mail Flat Rate Envelope or Box can be mailed for one low price.
+Regardless of weight (up to 70 lbs.) or domestic destination, any amount of material that fits into a USPS-provided Priority Mail Flat Rate Envelope or Box can be mailed for one low price (the container flaps must be able to close within the normal folds).
 Many Priority Mail envelopes, boxes, and tubes are available for free from your local Post Office.
 All Packaging can be ordered on-line at www.usps.com/store.

 Priority Mail parcels that weigh less than 20 pounds and measure more than 84 inches in combined length and girth are charged a "balloon price" (the price for a 20-pound parcel to that zone addressed for delivery to zones 1-4).